zxkjack123/crawl4ai-mcp-server/README.md

 - Owner: weidwonder
 - Coder: Claude Sonnet 3.5
     - 100% Code wrote by Claude.
-Cost: $9 ($7 cost for Debuging😭)
+Cost: $9 ($2 for code writing, $7 cost for Debuging😭)
     - 3 hours time cost.
-0.5 hours for code writing, 0.5 hours for env preparing, 2 hourse for debuging.😭
+0.5 hours for code writing, 0.5 hours for env preparing, 2 hours for debuging.😭

 ## 致谢